stackhpc/ansible-slurm-appliance/docs/experimental/pulp.md

 1. Define the host in a group `pulp_server` within the `site` inventory.
-This means clusters in all environments use the same Pulp server, and the synced dnf repository snapshots are tested in staging before use in production.
+This means clusters in all environments use the same Pulp server, and the synced DNF repository snapshots are tested in staging before use in production.
 E.g.:

     ```ini
     # environments/site/inventory/pulp: